CEHCVKR/PyWall/README.md

 ## Overview

-PyWall is a network security script designed to monitor your local network, block unauthorized devices, and provide mechanisms for unblocking trusted devices.
-It works in two modes, **Smart Mode** and **Strict Mode**, for different network protection levels.
+**PyWall** is a network security script designed to monitor your local network, block unauthorized devices, and provide mechanisms for unblocking trusted devices.
+It operates in two modes: **Smart Mode** and **Strict Mode**, catering to different levels of network protection.

-### Features:
+### Features

-- **Smart Mode**: Automatically detects and blocks unknown devices based on IP and MAC address.
+- **Smart Mode**: Automatically detects and blocks unknown devices based on IP and MAC addresses.
-- **Strict Mode**: Blocks all devices in the network and maintains a list of safe devices.
+- **Strict Mode**: Blocks all devices in the network, maintaining a whitelist of safe devices.
-- **ARP Cache Management**: Clears ARP cache before each scan to ensure fresh device detection.
+- **ARP Cache Management**: Clears ARP cache before each scan to ensure accurate device detection.
-- **Block and Safe Lists**: Keeps track of blocked devices and safe devices that won't be blocked.
+- **Block and Safe Lists**: Maintains records of blocked and trusted devices.
-- **Temporary Unblocking**: Allows temporary unblocking for a limited time (30 minutes).
+- **Temporary Unblocking**: Allows temporary unblocking of devices for a limited time (30 minutes).

----
+- **Comprehensive Firewall Rules**: Blocks all traffic (TCP/UDP and ICMP) for unauthorized devices.

 ## Setup

 ### Requirements

-- **Admin Privileges**: To modify the ARP cache and firewall settings, the script must be run as an administrator.
+- **Administrator Privileges**: Necessary for modifying ARP cache and firewall settings.
-- **Python 3.x**: Make sure Python 3.x is installed on your system.
+- **Python 3.x**: Ensure Python 3.x is installed on your system.
-- **Windows OS**: The script uses `netsh` commands specific to Windows to block/unblock IP addresses.
+- **Windows OS**: Utilizes `netsh` commands specific to Windows for firewall management.
-- **Firewall**: The script configures Windows Firewall to block IPs.
+- **Windows Firewall**: Configures Windows Firewall to block or unblock IP addresses.

----

 ## Getting Started

 ### 1. Download the Project

-Clone or download the repository to your local machine.
+Clone or download the repository to your local machine:

 ```bash
 git clone https://github.com/CEHCVKR/PyWall.git
 cd PyWall
 ```

-### 2. Run the Script (Main Script)
+### 2. Run the Main Script

-Run the `PyWall.py` script to start the network scanning process.
-It will continuously scan the local network for new devices and block any unknown devices.
+Execute the `PyWall.py` script to initiate network scanning.
+The script continuously scans the local network for new devices and blocks any unauthorized devices.

 ```bash
 python PyWall.py
 ```

 #### Modes:

-- **Smart Mode**: The default mode that only blocks unknown devices while allowing trusted devices.
+- **Smart Mode**: Default mode that blocks only unknown devices, allowing trusted devices.
-- **Strict Mode**: Blocks all devices in the network and only allows trusted devices.
+- **Strict Mode**: Blocks all devices except those explicitly marked as trusted.

-To use **Strict Mode**, change the `MODE` variable to `"STRICT"` in `PyWall.py`.
+To enable **Strict Mode**, set the `MODE` variable to `"STRICT"` in `PyWall.py`.

----

 ## How It Works

-1. **Scanning**: The script scans the network by pinging all devices in the subnet and building an ARP table.
+1. **Network Scanning**: The script pings all devices in the subnet and builds an ARP table.
-2. **Device Detection**: It checks the MAC addresses of devices connected to the network.
+2. **Device Detection**: It checks the MAC addresses of connected devices.
-   - If a device is unknown (not in the safe list), it gets blocked.
+   - If a device is not in the safe list, it gets blocked.
-3. **Lists**:
+3. **Firewall Rules**:
+   - Adds rules to block all traffic (TCP/UDP and ICMP) for unauthorized devices.
+4. **Lists Management**:
-   - **Blocked List** (`blocked_devices.txt`): Contains the devices that have been blocked.
+   - **Blocked List** (`blocked_devices.txt`): Records of blocked devices.
-   - **Safe List** (`safe_devices.txt`): Contains the devices that are trusted and will not be blocked.
+   - **Safe List** (`safe_devices.txt`): Records of trusted devices.

----

 ## Unblocking Devices

 To unblock a device, use the `PyWall_Unblock.py` script.
-This will allow you to unblock a specific device for communication by adding it to the safe list.
+This script allows you to unblock specific devices and add them to the safe list.

 Run the script: